Current Initiatives

 Questions about this effort?
 Email Jess Mayrer.

 Engaging in ongoing professional development opportunities to advance one’s knowledge or career are crucial.
-PD’s current initiatives aim to grow workforce:
+Professional Development’s current initiatives aim to grow the workforce:

 • Knowledge about child and youth development.